AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/file-storage-low-specific-page-loads-are-slow.md

 ## Related reading

-To learn about managing your disk space (if you are on Adobe Commerce on cloud infrastructure) see [Manage disk space in Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/storage/manage-disk-space.html) in our developer documentation.
+To learn about managing your disk space (if you are on Adobe Commerce on cloud infrastructure) see [Manage disk space in Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/storage/manage-disk-space.html) in the Commerce on Cloud Infrastructure Guide.